towersvault/shinpokered/README.md

 - Only boss trainers (giovanni, elite 4, gym leaders, later-game rival) cannot have DVs below 8 in hard mode
 - Fixed transitions when entering and exiting Rock Tunnel
 - Mist Stone: If all the stat exp is already at max, then it will set all the DVs to maximum instead
+- Beating the seafoam missingo battle adds an achievement to your diploma

 #Bugfixes